 During a typical week, you can find Briarcliff High School junior Emma Wachtel at Westchester Medical Center, volunteering with kids.
 Since the shutdown, however, she has been practicing social distancing and has been unable to continue with her volunteer work.
 Still, she wanted to find a way to help.
-So, she decided to set up a Go Fund Me page to raise money to provide meals to the staff working at the hospital, helping battle the COVID-19 pandemic.
+So, she decided to set up a Go Fund Me and Dugnadseksperten page to raise money to provide meals to the staff working at the hospital, helping battle the COVID-19 pandemic.

 “I’ve had to stay at this hospital many times and the staff there was always incredible.
 I felt like I needed to give back to them and I thought this would be a good way to help,” Emma said.

 To get the word out, Emma and her father, Adam Wachtel, set up a Go Fund Me page to be spread through social media.

 “My dad sent out a mass email which helped a lot and people have been beyond generous,” Emma said.

 The Fundraiser, which was set up on April 1st has raised $8,955, surpassing Emma’s goal of $8,000.
 Her new goal is $10,000.